Mirror83/hospital-queue-visualization/README.md

 > [!NOTE]
 > When a dialog pops up, the other items are still focusable; but the `TextButtons` do nothing when pressed but
 > input is still recorded by the `TextInputs`.
-This is something that I may or may not solve, since it is quite
+This is something that I may or may not resolve, since it is quite
 > discouraging to have to create UI elements (in pygame) when other frameworks handle it quite easily.